spcourse/monopoly/en/two player/10 Twoplayers.md

 ## Summary

 The simulation that we've implemented here is a simplified version of the often-times very complex models with which large financial institutions assess risks and determine strategies.
 At the same time these simulations are used by political parties to predict the effects of different measures given a variation of scenarios.

+> Before submission, make sure to remove code that you no longer use.
+This includes commented prints you are no longer going to use.